Book a call

 To learn more about Natasha, be sure to follow her at www.thevoyagiste.com or follow her on IG @thevoyagiste

-Join the waiting list for the 2025 Food and Body Joy Retreat HERE! ➡️ https://www.menopausenutritionist.ca/retreatwaitlist
+Save your seat for the 2025 Food and Body Joy Retreat in Morocco HERE! ➡️ https://www.thevoyagiste.com/trips/moroccowithjennsalibhuber

 TRANSCRIPT